w601sxs/mcp/src/finch-mcp-server/README.md

 Check if an ECR repository exists and create it if it doesn't.

 This tool checks if the specified ECR repository exists using boto3.
-If the repository doesn't exist, it creates a new one with the given name with scan on push enabled and immutable tags for enhanced security.
+If the repository doesn't exist, it creates a new one with the given name with immutable tags for enhanced security.
 The tool requires appropriate AWS credentials configured.

+**Note:** The scan on push option is disabled in the mcp tool in favour of intentionally set by the user.

 **Note:** When the server is running in readonly mode, this tool will return an error and will not create any AWS resources.